redhat-developer/odo/README.md

 #### Usage data

-When `odo` is ran for the first time, you will be asked to opt-in to Red Hat's telemetry collection program.
+When `odo` is ran for the first time, you will be asked to opt in to Red Hat's telemetry collection program.

 With your approval, `odo` will collect pseudonymized usage data and send it to Red Hat servers to help improve our products and services.
 Read our [privacy statement](https://developers.redhat.com/article/tool-data-collection) to learn more about it.
 For the specific data being collected and to configure this data collection process, see [Usage data](USAGE_DATA.md).